nelsonkd/pot-bluemix-docs/Lab 2 - Create a LoopBack Application/README.md

 1. Open up a new window for your Host Operating systems' command line interface (e.g. `cmd` for Windows or `terminal` for Linux).

-1. Create a project directory in the student's home folder called ThinkIBM.
-In the terminal, type:
+1. Create a project directory in the on your filesystem called ThinkIBM.

 	```bash
 	mkdir ThinkIBM